JxrdnOnly/Marshwood-TOS/README.md

 ## Purpose

-This repository is intended to provide a clear and transparent understanding of the rules and guidelines for using Lukey Wukey.
+This repository is intended to provide a clear and transparent understanding of the rules and guidelines for using Lukey Wukey 🐻.